-Social media sites — like Facebook, Twitter, Pinterest and Instagram — have revolutionized the way we stay in touch with family and friends.
-With social media, we can find motivation to improve our health and wellness.
+Social media sites — like Facebook, Twitter, Pinterest, and Instagram — have revolutionized the way we stay in touch with family and friends.
+With social media, we can find the motivation to improve our health and wellness.
 That’s right – you can actually use social media for weight loss!

 Researchers at the Arnold School of Public Health at the University of South Carolina conducted a study on social media for weight loss.
 The study involved 96 participants who were obese.

 Over the course of six months, participants who connected with each other through Twitter lost more weight than participants who were not part of an online weight loss community.
 In fact, for every “Tweet” users posted about their weight loss journey, they lost about a half-pound of unwanted fat!

 Here are some tips on finding support and motivation for weight loss through social media: